Contact Simon: email@example.com

 Phone: +32 471 23 51 25

 Simon is an expert battlefield archaeologist with extensive experience in First World War archaeology in Flanders.
-He works for Ruben Willaert bvba, the archaeological company that fully supports the project.
+He works for Ruben Willaert bvba, the archaeological company that fully supports the project and has climate-controlled storage units.
 It was Simon who discovered the site during the test trenching campaign with his team.
 He will lead the excavations.

 Fields of Expertise: Battlefield Archaeology, First World War